embassy-rs/embassy/embassy-mcxa/DEVGUIDE.md

 * Ask in the embassy matrix chat
 * Open a PR to add the documentation you think is missing

+## FRDM Usage Tips

+### Recovering from a too-sleepy firmware

+If you have an example that is configured to the DeepSleep state, it will sever the debugger connection once it enters deep sleep.
+This can mean it will be hard to re-flash since the debugging core is disabled.

+To recover from this state, you can use the ISP mode, which triggers the ROM bootloader:

+1. Hold the "ISP" button down
+2. Tap and release the "RESET" button
+3. Release the "ISP" button
+4. Try to flash with probe-rs, the first time will likely fail (I don't know why yet, it probably makes the bootloader upset)
+5. Try to flash again, the second time will likely work.

+You probably want to recover the device by flashing a simple example like the `blinky` example which doesn't attempt to go to deep sleep.

 ## The `Cargo.toml` file

 This section describes the notable components of the `Cargo.toml` package manifest.